agronholm/anyio/docs/testing.rst

 if no async fixtures are used, a separate test runner is created for each test.
 Conversely, if even one async fixture (scoped higher than ``function``) is shared across all tests, only one test runner will be created during the test session.

+For async generator based fixtures, the test runner spawns a task that handles both the setup and teardown phases to enable context-sensitive code to work properly.
+A common example of this is providing a task group as a fixture.

+Since each test and fixture run in their own separate tasks, no changes to any context variables will propagate out of them to tests or other fixtures.
+This is in line with ``pytest-asyncio``, but in contrast to ``pytest-trio`` where all fixtures and tests `share the same context`_.

+.. _share the same context: https://pytest-trio.readthedocs.io/en/stable/reference.html#handling-of-contextvars